Teenage Hair Loss: Causes & Treatments

 Alopecia Areata

-I experienced this during my college years, and all it took was a trip to my mom's dermatologist, and my hair grew back.
+I experienced alopecia areata during my college years, and all it took was a trip to my mom's dermatologist, and my hair grew back.

 Treatment